Clinical Data Management: Roles, Steps, and Software Tools

 • a laboratory information management system (LIMS), and

-• patient-reported outcomes (PROs) or any descriptions of health conditions that come directly from patients, without mediation and interpretation from medical experts.
+• patient-reported outcomes (PROs) or any descriptions of health conditions that come directly from patients without mediation and interpretation from medical experts.

 With paper-based questionnaires, the data is manually entered into printed versions and then inserted into the database.
 In the case of eCRFS, information gets into the computer from the start, and some fields can be populated automatically, with data transmitted from medical devices or EHRs by robotic process automation (RPA) tools.
-Anyway, all information that made it to the forms and then to the clinical database must go through the data validation process.

 Experts in charge: data manager, database designer, quality control associate

-Clinical data validation is a series of quality tests to ensure accuracy, consistency, legibility, and integrity of information.
+Clinical data validation is a series of quality tests to ensure the accuracy, consistency, legibility, and integrity of information.
 This includes the following steps.

 Electronic edit checks.
 Edit checks are created by a database designer and embedded into eCRFs to automatically compare inputs against numerical and logical criteria.
 This prevents unlikely values from appearing in the document.
 Say, a check for the body temperature field may flag all entries lower than 95 and higher than 105 if the system expects measurements in Fahrenheit.